-U.N.
-Official: Sanctions are harming ordinary North Koreans, should be eased
+U.N. official: Sanctions are harming ordinary North Koreans, should be eased

 The U.N. official highlighted continuing human rights abuses in North Korea, from widespread political prison camps to public executions on charges ranging from murder to drug dealing to simply accessing foreign television shows.

 He also called on China to stop its practice of deporting North Korean escapees.
-Recent reports have suggested that China has cracked down on arresting and detaining North Koreans, whose route of escape is often via China, and Quintana ampified those concerns.
+Recent reports have suggested that China has cracked down on arresting and detaining North Koreans, whose route of escape is often via China.
+Quintana ampified those concerns.

 "Information suggests China may have recently strengthened the search for North Korean escapees in collaboration with the government of North Korea," he said.
 "Repatriated North Koreans are at great risk of serious human rights violations, including torture."